A RIVETING AND RARE ASIAN AMERICAN SOCIAL JUSTICE STORY

 Live Action Short Film - Oscar-Qualified

-Humanitarian Award for Outstanding Achievement - Andy Palmer & Lawrence Chau (Winners)
+Humanitarian Award Outstanding Achievement - Andy Palmer & Lawrence Chau (Winners)

 Golden State Film Festival 2020